industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ### S7 Connector Configuration

-Next, we need to configure the two data source in the S7 Connector.
+Next, we need to configure the two data points in the S7 Connector.
 Start by configuring the Databus credentials (created in the previous step) in the upper left corner.

 ![s701](/docs/graphics/s7_01.png)
 ![s702](/docs/graphics/s7_02.png)